TheoDemessance/Hidden-Markov-Model-for-Tourism/3- Hidden Markov Model/README.md

 An HMM is a graph where a node has a set of couples [item, probability], refer to the *probability* to generate the *item* on this node.
 The item *#* refers to the end of a sequence.
 The root node of an HMM is characterised by an ingoing arc without a start node.
 Links possess a *probability* to go from a node to another node.

+All the different python files you can see are provided here separately to make it easier for you to understand our approach.
+During the realization of our work, we added the different functions in our *TrieNode* class.
+No need to adapt the code.

 ## Prediction process

 In a HMM, the prediction process is done from a given sequence of items.
 Therefore, it is necessary to find where to start the prediction thanks to the **Viterbi algorithm**, implemented in our case as you can see in *Viterbi.py*.
 Given an input sequence of items, this algorithm computes the most probable sequence of observations.